torchbox/wagtail-markdown/README.md

 ```

 ### Installation
-Alpha release is available on PyPi - https://pypi.org/project/wagtail-markdown/ - installable via `pip install wagtail-markdown`.
-It's not a production ready release.
+Available on PyPi - https://pypi.org/project/wagtail-markdown/ - installable via `pip install wagtail-markdown`.

 The EasyMDE editor is compatible with [FontAwesome 5](https://fontawesome.com/how-to-use/graphql-api/intro/getting-started).
 By default EasyMDE will get version 4.7.0 from a CDN.
 To specify your own version, set
 `WAGTAILMARKDOWN_AUTODOWNLOAD_FONTAWESOME = False` in your settings.

 Then get the desired FontAwesome version.
 For the latest version you can use:

 ```sh
 curl -H "Content-Type: application/json" \